nashqueue/comos-tutorial-blog/tutorial.md

 }
 ```

+🎉 Congratulations.
 By following these steps, you have implemented all of the code required to create new posts and store them on-chain.
 Now, when a transaction that contains a message of type `MsgCreatePost` is broadcast, the message is routed to your blog module.

 - `x/blog/handler.go` calls `k.CreatePost` which in turn calls `AppendPost`
 - `AppendPost` gets the number of posts from the store, adds a post using the count as an ID, increments the count, and returns the ID

+Use the `ignite chain build` command to compile your newly implemented keeper.

+´´´
+ignite chain build
+´´´

 ## Define UpdatePost logic